giovannicolonna/c2point/README.md

 c2point.exe
 ```
+# Usage

-The program will read the instructions from the Excel file and execute them as command-line commands on your machine.
+The program will read the instructions from the 0,0 Cell in Excel file and execute them as command-line commands on your machine.
 On Windows, the commands will be executed using the cmd.exe shell, while on Unix-based systems they will be executed using the /bin/bash shell.

+**Only the first cell must be filled with the command at this time (further improvements will be possible :) )

-Note that - for now - cert.pfx file and private.json must be in same folder.
+Note that - for now - cert.pfx file and private.json must be in same folder of the executable.

+# Output
+Check your Sharepoint site.
+A file (default: output.xlsx) will contain the output of your command.
+**Note that a 15 seconds delay has been hardcoded in order to let the online docs be aligned

 # Further improvements
-Many, this is a sort of experiment:
+Many, this is a sort of experiment, nothing more than a PoC:
-1 - introduce infinite loop for keeping the program listening for update commands in excel file
+1 - Avoid double excel and try to have all the commands history in one file
 2 - modify code in order to not have .pfx and .json in same folder of executable (embedded Auth in GOSip throws errors)
 3 - Usage of Graph API (Go support is still too much in early stage as per May 2023)